capashaa/EEREDitor/README.md

 ## **About EEREditor**

 EEOditor is an offline Everybody Edits level editor, made to simplify level creation and manipulation.
-Originally built by Cyph1e, then continued by capasha and robotkotkoer.
+Originally built by Cyph1e, then continued by capasha and robotkoer.

 ## **Installation/Download**
 You can Download this tool at [Releases](https://github.com/capashaa/EEREDitor/releases).